XenoServers/Smaccer/README.md

 * Added `/smaccer edit <eid> armor` to allow editing all Smaccer armor at the same time
 * Smaccers can be edited from console (most edits)
 * List Smaccers in a level or on all levels

+### Usage notes
+* This plugin is designed for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) ONLY.
+Support for any variations, forks, or spoons will NOT be provided.
+* Smaccer is a REPLACEMENT for Slapper and should NOT be used alongside it. **Please UNINSTALL Slapper and all of its addons before attempting to use this plugin.**